One-of-a-kind, luxury cruise vessel arriving in Norfolk

 NORFOLK, Va.
 (WAVY) – The world’s first Discovery Yacht, the Scenic Eclipse, is set to call on Norfolk this week.

-It wasn’t long ago that the Eclipse was christened by Dame Helen Mirren herself, but now the cruise vessel is scheduled for Norfolk Thursday morning and will depart the following day.
+It wasn’t long ago that the Eclipse was christened by Dame Helen Mirren herself.
+Now the cruise vessel is scheduled to be in Norfolk Thursday morning and will depart the following day.

 The 551-foot Eclipse has 114 suites and accommodates 228 passengers.
 The first-of-its-kind vessel also features two helicopters and its very own six-person submarine which can dive to a depth of 300 meters.